-Edited by Ian Gabriel T. Tolledo, Anonymous, Robbi, Lynn and 1 other
+Edited by Ian Gabriel T. Tolledo, Robbi, Lynn, Eng

 Having a hard time prepping your pool for the winter season?
 Tired of those hard-to-clean algae which surprise you every time you open up your pool in the spring?
 Most people with swimming pools (and even spas) suffer from these winter mishaps.
 Yes, there will be no more cannon ball dives for a while, no underwater tea parties, no more chicken fights nor water polo marathons.
 When winter comes, so does the end of your summer fun pool activities.
 It's time to close your pool for the winter.
 Whether you completely cover your pool or just to reduce maintenance, proper pool winterization can save the cost of extra maintenance in the spring by following the steps below.

 - 1 Why Winterize your Pool

 - 2 Tools